mmehel52/creditcalculate/README.md

 # creditcalculate
 ## Overview

-👨‍💻 In this project I mastered Bootstrap 5 skills.
-I used mainly HTML and Bootstrap.
+👨‍💻 In this project I mastered Javascript DOM skills.
+I used mainly JS-DOM and Bootstrap.
 You can see visual demo of the website below.
-The objective is to build out this real-like webpage and make it looking as professional as possible..
+The objective is to build out credit calculate webpage and make it looking as professional as possible..

  [👍click here to see page](https://mmehel52.github.io/creditcalculate/)